This guide walks you through how to setup your Asus router running Merlin to connect to the Mullvad VPN servers.

-Asuswrt-Merlin is a third party firmware for Asus routers as well as is an Open Source firmware and custom version of Asuswrt with advanced OpenVPN client
+Asuswrt-Merlin is a third-party firmware for Asus routers and is open source firmware and a custom version of Asuswrt with advanced OpenVPN client.

 Asuswrt-merlin officially supports the following router models:

 Open a web browser and enter the IP address of your router, which is normally 192.168.1.1.
 It is possible to change it in Advanced Settings > LAN.
 In this tutorial, we use 192.168.1.1.